pHo9UBenaA/bun-osv-scanner/README.md

   - Examples: protestware, adware, deprecated packages

 All advisories are always displayed to the user regardless of level.

+### Planned Overrides & Policy Extensions

+The following environment controls are planned (not all may be active yet):

+- `BUN_OSV_SCANNER_ALLOW_UNSAFE=1` – Temporarily bypass blocking (downgrades fatal to warn).
+Use only in emergency situations.

+Always prefer fixing or pinning vulnerable versions over using overrides.

 ## Runtime Modes